-Founded in 1996, Saint Ignatius Chicago Rowing (SICR) is the largest co-ed sport on campus, sporting around 50 athletes competing each season across three squads: Novice Boys & Girls, Varsity Boys and Varsity Girls.
+Founded in 1996, Saint Ignatius Chicago Rowing (SICR) provides a rare, highly desirable co-ed opportunity for Saint Ignatius College Prep students to participate in the sport of rowing.
+SICR is the largest co-ed sport on campus, sporting around 100 athletes competing each season across three squads: Coed Novice, Varsity Boys, and Varsity Girls.
 It is one of two sports that compete on a national level and offers year-round training opportunities.
-No previous rowing experience is required which makes the sport accessible to all who commit
+Head Coach and Head Novice Coach Tim Simon (former Penn Rower & Team Captain) has a developmental program for all novice rowers, making the sport accessible to all who commit.
+No previous rowing experience is required.

-Rowing is the oldest intercollegiate competition and rivalry in the U.S. (Harvard vs. Yale).
-At St. Ignatius Chicago Rowing (SICR), that rivalry has become a partnership as Head Coach Tony Brooks (Harvard), a former Olympic rower and Coach Len Richards (Yale) team up to coach the Girls Varsity.
-Each of our eight (8) coaches has remarkable experience competing at the national level and several on the international stage, including Eleanor Boland, our Head Novice Coach, who rowed for the National Rowing Team in Ireland.
+Rowing is the oldest intercollegiate competition and the oldest collegiate rivalry (Harvard vs. Yale) in the U.S. At St. Ignatius Chicago Rowing (SICR), that rivalry has become a partnership as Head Varsity Girls Coach Tony Brooks (Harvard), a former Olympic rower, and Head Varsity Boys Coach Len Richards (Yale) team up to coach the Varsity Teams.

-SICR aims to continue its legacy of developing highly skilled, competitive rowers by educating and training individuals in the art of rowing.
-The team has grown significantly over the past 25 years, gaining regional and national recognition.
-Our rowers have gone on to row & study at preeminent institutions across the country including: Harvard, Princeton, Yale, Pennsylvania, Columbia, Dartmouth, Georgetown, MIT, Stanford, Cal Berkeley, Notre Dame, Purdue, Brown, Michigan, Northwestern and University of Chicago.
+Saint Ignatius Rowers have gone on to row & study at preeminent institutions across the country, including Harvard, Princeton, Yale, Penn, Columbia, Dartmouth, Georgetown, MIT, Cornell, LSU, Stanford, Cal Berkeley, Notre Dame, Purdue, Brown, Michigan, Northwestern and University of Chicago.